 A student earns credits for the successful completion of each course for each academic term.
 The average Vanderbilt student takes 12 - 15 credit hours (4 - 5 courses) per semester.

-Most recently, eighty-six percent of Vanderbilt students graduated in four years.
-Ninety-two percent of students graduated in six years.
+Most recently, 88% percent of Vanderbilt students graduated in four years, and 93% of students graduated in six years.

 Vanderbilt encourages students seeking help regarding their academic performance to meet with their professors or consult with their academic advisers right away.
 Other options for assistance include the Writing Studio, Tutoring Services, and the Equal Opportunity, Affirmative Action, and Disability Services Department.

 Students in the School of Engineering declare a major at the end of freshman year.
 Students in the College of Arts and Science declare a major at the end of sophomore year.
 Students applying to Blair School of Music and Peabody College of Education and Human Development must declare a major when they apply but have opportunities to change majors, double major, or add minors, as do students in all four undergraduate schools and colleges.

 Information on Pre-Professional Programs is available online.
 Vanderbilt offers pre-professional advising for students interested in pre-health, pre-law, pre-business, and pre-architecture.
 While we do not offer a business major, students interested in business are encouraged to explore our Economics and Human and Organizational Development majors, and to work with their academic adviser and the Career Center to plan an appropriate curriculum.